Celnet-hub/Celnet-hub/README.md

 ## Hi there 👋
+#### ⚡ Fun fact:
+ - I love to write about stuff.
+See my [Blog](https://dcnblog.hashnode.dev/)
+ - 🔭 I’m currently working on some Devops project.
+To upskill in that space.
+ - I love Python.
 <!-- ####  - ⚡ Fun fact:
    - I love to write about stuff.
 See my [Blog](https://dcnblog.hashnode.dev/)
 <!--